barbatrucs/temperature_converter/README.md

 # Rust Temperature Converter

-A simple temperature converter library written in Rust.
+A simple temperature converter CLI program written in Rust.
 Converts between Celsius and Fahrenheit.
 This project was created as a learning exercise to explore the fundamentals of Rust.

 ## Features